Living Off Campus

 Living Expenses & Budgeting

-Length of lease: Financial aid is based on a nine-month schedule, but most leases require a twelve-month commitment, so you may have to pay for a few months of rent without financial aid.
+Length of lease: Financial aid is based on a nine-month academic year, but most leases require a twelve-month commitment, so you may have to pay for a few months of rent without financial aid.
 It is your responsibility to budget for this expense or to sublet for the months you will not live in the apartment.

-Security deposit, move-in fee, & first month’s rent: In addition to the first month’s rent, many rental agencies require a move-in fee and/or security deposit (equal to at least one month's rent) at lease signing.
-You may need to pay these expenses before the end of the current school year for the upcoming year’s lease.
+Security deposit, move-in fee, & first month's rent: In addition to the first month’s rent, many landlords and rental agencies require a move-in fee and/or security deposit (equal to at least one month's rent) at lease signing.
+You may need to pay these expenses before the end of the current school year for the upcoming year's lease.

 Start-up costs: Make sure you plan for basic starting expenses, such as setting up cable, internet, and utilities, as well as buying furniture, kitchen supplies, etc.

 - Develop a cost plan of reasonable off-campus expenses and compare it to on-campus room and board rates.
-Our Living Off-Campus Checklist may help you begin to develop a budget.
+Our Living Off Campus Checklist may help you begin to develop a budget.

 - Reliable roommates: If you plan to live with others, make sure everyone's name is on the lease and utilities.
 If everything is listed under your name only, you could get "stuck" with too much responsibility (and liability).
 Also, make sure your roommates understand how they will be able to pay their share of the expenses.